Wind farms in Ireland have provided 35% of electricity this year

 Ireland reduces dependence on fossil fuels with wind energy

 Despite a slight increase in electricity demand, wind power held steady, partially offsetting the shortfall with a record month for solar power.
-Cork became the leading producer of wind energy, overtaking Kerry for the first time, closely followed by Galway, Tipperary and Tyrone.
+Cork became the leading producer of wind power, overtaking Kerry for the first time, closely followed by Galway, Tipperary and Tyrone.

 Justin Moran, Director of Public Affairs for Wind Energy Ireland, highlighted the importance of this achievement:“Every time a wind turbine or solar panel generates electricity, it reduces our dependence on imported fossil fuels, which helps reduce wholesale electricity prices and increases our supply of clean energy“.